 Listen To Your Inner Self When Fishing

 Once a new salmon fisher has invested the time to learn the vital basics of the sport and bedded these new skills in with a few successful days on the river it is then important they quickly move to the next stage where the real intrigue lies.
 This is now the time for the angler to start fully tuning into the mood of the river and have the tactical 'agility' to be able adjust the fishing approach to match the often changing water or light conditions.
 This is also the time to start listening to your gut and make sure your fishing thoughts are always 'subsurface' as to how your fly or lure is behaving.
-Learn this game thoroughly and become successful and don't end up being one of the thousands of poor souls who've been conditioned to think a salmon permit on its own is all that's needed and especially when they're at the crucial first impressions stage and new to the sport.
+Learn this game thoroughly and become successful and don't end up being one of the thousands of poor souls who've been conditioned to think a salmon permit on its own is all that's needed and especially when they're at the crucial first impressions stage and brand new to the sport.